Powerhouse Duke Falls To Stephen F. Austin University With Buzzer-Beating Layup

 "This Duke team didn't have the feeling of invincibility that some of its predecessors had, in part because it committed at least 16 turnovers in three of its first six games.
 The Blue Devils' offense was completely flummoxed at times by the Lumberjacks' unrelenting pressure, and as a result, their run at No. 1 will end after two weeks."

-With Tuesday' loss, Duke is the third top-ranked team to lose this season and it's not even Thanksgiving.
+With Tuesday' loss, Duke is the third top-ranked team to lose this season.
+And it's not even Thanksgiving.

-Note: A previous version of this story misspelled the Texas town of Nacogdoches as Nacodoches.